TiaraKesuma/Kelompok-Empat/README.md

  * Transitions
  * Popping destinations from the back stack
  * Fragments communications via companion object
+ * Logging for debugging
+ * Differentiate behavior on different lifecycle states
+ * Toast!

 There are 2 available difficulties in this sample:
  * **Normal**.
 The enemy will choose random hand.